hancoding0520/yocto-raspberry-pi/README.md

 yocto-raspberry-pi
 ========================

 For the study, trying to port existing tools into yocto for raspberry pi.
-It will use 'zeus' version of yocto.
+It will use 'dunfell' version of yocto.

 prerequisite
 ========================